Intro: What is Common Cortical Algorithm (CCA) theory, and why does it matter for AGI?

 Indeed, we know that there are a diverse set of remarkably specific human instincts and mental behaviors evolved by natural selection.
 Again, Steven Pinker's The Blank Slate is a popularization of this argument; it ends with Donald E. Brown's giant list of "human universals", i.e. behaviors that are observed in every human culture.

-Now, 75% of the human brain is the neocortex, but the other 25% consists of various subcortical ("old-brain") structures like the amygdala, and these structures are perfectly capable of implementing specific instincts.
+Now, 75% of the human brain (by weight) is the neocortex, but the other 25% consists of various subcortical ("old-brain") structures like the amygdala, and these structures are perfectly capable of implementing specific instincts.
 But these structures do not have access to an intelligent world-model—only the neocortex does!
 So how can the brain implement instincts that require intelligent understanding?
 For example, maybe the fact that "Alice got two cookies and I only got one!" is represented in the neocortex as the activation of neural firing pattern 7482943.
 There's no obvious mechanism to connect this arbitrary, learned pattern to the "That's so unfair!!!" section of the amygdala.
 The neocortex doesn't know about unfairness, and the amygdala doesn't know about cookies.
 Quite a conundrum!

 This is really a symbol grounding problem, which is the other reason this post is relevant to AI alignment.
 When the human genome builds a human, it faces the same problem as a human programmer building an AI: how can one point a goal system at things in the world, when the internal representation of the world is a complicated, idiosyncratic, learned data structure?
 As we wrestle with the AI goal alignment problem, it's worth studying what human evolution did here.